It's possible that a reporter will ask a question you’d rather not answer.

 Saying, "We categorically deny the allegations," can lead to follow-up questions such as, “What about...”

 Scenario: When a whistle blower leaks information

 Saying the whistleblower is a disgruntled employee is a poor response.
-A better answer is, “While we have done nothing wrong, we are looking into the situation and will have a reply once our investigation is concluded.”
+A better one is, “While we do not believe we have done something wrong, we are looking into the situation and will have a reply once our investigation is concluded.”

 Scenario: When the company or one of its executives is accused of sexual harassment or racial discrimination